lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

-    Then, let us group the atoms of the water molecules in a group named *H2O*, and then perform a small energy minimization because the cutoff value of 1 Angstrom chosen in the *create_atoms* command is way too small for water:
+    Then, let us group the atoms of the water molecules in a group named *H2O*, and then perform a small energy minimization because the *overlap* value of 1 Angstrom chosen in the *create_atoms* command is way too small for water, and we may expect the system to fail in absence of minimization.
+Add the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in pureH2O/input.lammps*

     group H2O type 1 2
     minimize 1.0e-4 1.0e-6 100 1000
     reset_timestep 0

+..  container:: justify

+    The *reset_timestep* command is optional.
+It is used here because the *minimize* command is usually performed over an arbitrary number of steps, which is some situation can make life difficult in future runs.

 ..  container:: justify